Robert M. Edsel: Early life and education

 Robert M. Edsel was born in 1956, in Oak Park, Illinois, and raised in Dallas, Texas.
 He is the son of Norma Louise (née Morse), a housewife, and Alpha Ray Edsel, a stockbroker.
 Edsel was formerly a nationally ranked tennis player.

 In 1981, he began his business career in oil and gas exploration.
 His company, Gemini Exploration, pioneered the use of horizontal drilling technology throughout the early 1990s.
 By 1995, Gemini had become the second most active driller of horizontal wells in the United States.
 Edsel sold the company’s assets to Union Pacific Resources Company, and the following year, he moved to Europe with his family.

 In the late 1990s, while living in Florence, Edsel began to think about the methods and planning used to keep art out of the hands of Adolf Hitler and Nazi Germany.
 Following a divorce in 2000, Edsel moved to New York City, where he began a serious effort to learn about and understand the issue.

 By 2004, those efforts had become a full-time career, and he established a research office in Dallas, his hometown.
 By 2005, he had gathered thousands of photographs and other documents, and began writing the manuscript for Rescuing Da Vinci, which was published in 2006.
 The book received wide attention.

 In September 2009, Edsel’s second book, The Monuments Men: Allied Heroes, Nazi Thieves and the Greatest Treasure Hunt in History, a narrative account of the Monuments Men, was published by Center Street, a division of Hachette Book Group.
 The book has been translated and published in more than 25 languages.
 George Clooney wrote, directed and starred in a movie of the same name based on Edsel's book, The Monuments Men (2014).

-Edsel's third book, entitled Saving Italy: The Race to Rescue a Nation's Treasures from the Nazis (2013), was published by W. W. Norton and debuted on the New York Times bestseller list.
+Edsel's third book, Saving Italy: The Race to Rescue a Nation's Treasures from the Nazis (2013), was published by W. W. Norton and debuted on the New York Times bestseller list.
 Saving Italy tells the dramatic story of the Monuments Men's efforts to locate and recover that country’s innumerable art treasures that had been stolen by the Nazis.
 Beginning with the near destruction of Leonardo da Vinci’s The Last Supper by British bombing, Edsel introduces a major but largely overlooked Nazi figure, SS General Karl Wolff.
 Edsel describes Wolff's harrowing negotiations with OSS leader Allen Dulles, America’s senior spy in Europe, related to the artworks and preserving Paris after the Nazis' retreat.

+In 2025, Edsel's fifth book, Remember Us: American Sacrifice, Dutch Freedom, and a Forever Promise Forged in World War II, was released by Harper Collins Horizon.

 Edsel co-produced a documentary film, The Rape of Europa (2007), based on Lynn Nicholas' eponymous book.
 Narrated by Joan Allen, the film was well received by critics and began a theatrical run in September 2007 at the Paris Theatre in New York City.
 In addition, Edsel has created The Greatest Theft in History educational program.